Nationality law: Philippines

 Republic Act No. 9225, approved 29 August 2003, provided that all Philippine nationals who become nationals of another country shall be deemed not to have lost their Philippine nationality.
 It further states that natural-born Filipinos who have lost their Philippine nationality in this manner may repatriate by taking an oath of allegiance to the Republic, and that their children whether legitimate, illegitimate or adopted, below 18 years of age, shall be deemed nationals of the Philippines.

 Russia

 Russia offers citizenship to individuals descended from Russian ancestors who can demonstrate an affinity for Russian culture and, preferably, speak Russian.
 Concern about Russia's shrinking population prompted the program.
 This has had a positive effect because this has not only reversed Russia's population decline but has also increased the birth rate.
 Officials estimate that 25 million members of the Russian diaspora are eligible for nationality.
 The Foreign Ministry has sent emissaries to countries around the world to urge the descendants of Russian emigrants to return home.
 The majority of these emigrants have returned from Ukraine, many of them young men looking for better education and job opportunities.
-The Crimean War in 2014 triggered a mass exodus of ethnic Russians living in Crimea.